-The first step for most women with classic PCOS should be to focus on reducing their BMI (body mass index, a measure of obesity).
+The first step for most women with classic PCOS should be to focus on reducing their BMI.
 Losing weight reduces inflammation.
 It is also associated with a reduction in circulating androgens, enhanced ovulation induction and improvements in metabolic function.
 Highlighting the importance of weight loss for overcoming the symptoms of classic PCOS.

 These approaches are particularly effective for patients who show other signs of immune dysfunction, such as headaches, frequent infections and skin complaints.